Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/2-call-api-groups/README.md

 ### Step 3: Register the sample application(s) in your tenant

-While there are multiple projects in this sample, we'd register just one app with Azure AD and use the registered app's *client id* in both apps.
+> :information_source: While there are multiple projects in this sample, we'd register just one app with Azure AD and use the registered app's *client id* in both apps.
 This reuse of app ids (client ids) is used when the apps themselves are just components of one larger app topology.

 There is one project in this sample.
 To register it, you can: